Placenta praevia: Diagnosis

 History may reveal antepartum hemorrhage.
 Abdominal examination usually finds the uterus non-tender, soft and relaxed.
 Leopold's maneuvers may find the fetus in an oblique or breech position or lying transverse as a result of the abnormal position of the placenta.
 Malpresentation is found in about 35% cases.
 Vaginal examination is avoided in known cases of placenta previa.

 Confirmatory

 Previa can be confirmed with an ultrasound.
-Transvaginal ultrasound has superior accuracy as compared to transabdominal one, thus allowing measurement of distance between placenta and cervical os.
-This has rendered traditional classification of placenta previa obsolete.
+Transvaginal ultrasound has superior accuracy as compared to transabdominal one, thus allowing measurement of the distance between the placenta and cervical os.
+This has rendered the traditional classification of placenta praevia obsolete.

 False positives may be due to following reasons: